-These delicious, spicy and fiery ginger biscuits should be in everyone's biscuit tin!
-They are super simple to make, a little bit crisp on the outside, and soft on the inside.
-A perfect cookie for dunking into your afternoon cuppa!
+These easy, delicious, spicy ginger biscuits are super simple to make, a little crisp on the outside and a bit chewy in the middle.
+The perfect ginger cookies to dunk into your afternoon cuppa!

 Jump to: